jukefr/jukefr/content/post/ricing-linux/index.md

 So the first takeaway here is that efficiency and repeatability are major assets of the keyboard.
 Action 1 on a keyboard will (mostly) always result in the same consequence 1'.
 The only cognitive load associated with that now is that you have to learn a bunch of keybindings.
 Once you have them down however, it just gets easier and easier the more you use them and learn them.
 No matter how good you become with a mouse however, there will always be the cognitive load of having to process contextual information that will always vary, coupled with the inherent "inaccuracy" of a mouse, or should I say of human hands.

-Another major bonus of reduced mouse usage is that moving your hands between your mouse and your keyboard, and also simply using your mouse can lead to strain on your wrists (most mice are poorly ergonomically designed and apply strain to the wrist, and if your workspace is limited you might also fall into the habit of using your wrist to move your mouse instead of your shoulder), so by not using your mouse (or as little as possible) and having an appropriate posture on your keyboard you drastically reduce the strain on your wrists and therefore the risks of rsi.
+Another major bonus of reduced mouse usage is that moving your hands between your mouse and your keyboard, and also simply using your mouse can cause strain on your wrists (most mice are poorly ergonomically designed and apply strain to the wrist, and if your workspace is limited you might also fall into the habit of using your wrist to move your mouse instead of your shoulder), so by not using your mouse (or as little as possible) and having an appropriate posture on your keyboard you drastically reduce the strain on your wrists and therefore the risks of rsi.

 ### home row